DavidBK/shampoo/Node/Basic.md

 ### Promises

-A Promise is an object representing the eventual completion or failure of an asynchronous operation.
+A `Promise` is an object representing the eventual completion or failure of an asynchronous operation.

+Once a promise has been called, it will start in a pending state.
+This means that the calling function continues executing, while the promise is pending until it resolves, giving the calling function whatever data was being requested.

+The created promise will eventually end in a resolved state, or in a rejected state, calling the respective callback functions (passed to `then` and `catch`) upon finishing.

 Most of the time, you will consume an a already-created promises, but it important to understand how to create a promise.